fspaolo/mywebsite/content/think/regrets.md

 ---
-title: The regrets of the dying
+title: Regrets of the dying
-description: ''
-displayInMenu: false
-displayInList: true
-dropCap: true
 ---

 Bronnie Ware is an Australian nurse who spent several years working in palliative care, caring for patients in the last 12 weeks of their lives.
 She recorded their dying epiphanies in a [blog](http://www.bronnieware.com/regrets-of-the-dying/).
 "When questioned about any regrets they had or anything they would do differently," she says, "common themes surfaced again and again."